 The number of miles you put on your car each year can also raise your rates.
 Driving more miles means there’s a higher chance of you getting into an accident.
 Insurers consider this and raise your rates accordingly.

 It’s not a hopeless situation if your insurance costs too much.
 There are ways that you can lower your costs.
 You can’t do anything about your age or gender, but you can still control some factors.
-Here are some of the best ways to lower your insurance costs:
+Here are some of the best ways to lower your premium:

 - Get discounts.
 Getting discounts is a great way to lower your rates.
 Every insurer offers discounts that you can qualify for.
-Popular discounts include the good student discount and safe driver.
+Popular discounts include the good student and safe driver discounts.
 Be sure to check with your agent or provider to see what they have available in the way of discounts.